jyotirmoydotdev/openfy/README.md

 - **StaffMember Panel**: StaffMember-specific routes for managing products.
 - **Flexible and Extendable**: Built with Go and Gin for flexibility and extensibility.

-## Prerequisites

-Before running Openfy, ensure you have the following installed:

-- Go (1.15 or higher)

 ## Getting Started

 1. Clone the repository: